 Our courses lay a solid foundation for students who want to pursue a graduate degree or combine their sport studies with an emphasis on journalism, American studies, business, history, women's studies, African American studies, or sociology.
-Many sport studies students with an interest in sport and the media choose a double major with the School of Journalism and Mass Communication (SJMC).
-Others choose to add coursework from the Tippie College of Business to strengthen their sport management interests.
+All students with an interest in sport and the media must choose a second area of study.

-Iowa’s sport studies program is administered by the Department of American Studies and uses a multidisciplinary approach to study sport and its cultural aspects in a variety of contexts.
+Iowa’s Sport Media and Culture Program is administered by the School of Journalism and Mass Communication and uses a multidisciplinary approach to study sport and its cultural aspects in a variety of contexts.

 The program fosters a spirit of inquiry and calls on students to broaden their perspectives.
 It emphasizes skills in cultural analysis and critical thinking and offers a focus on the experiences of marginalized groups, such as racial and ethnic minorities, people with disabilities, older adults, and women in athletics.

 If you’re interested in a career in sports journalism, sports information, or sports management, you can tailor your coursework to help you prepare for jobs in those areas.
-Students in this major also may prepare to earn coaching authorization in the state of Iowa.

 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.